rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

     ssh -Y <CNetID>@midway3.rcc.uchicago.edu
     ```

-??? note "Note for Mac users"
+??? note "Note for macOS users"
     The program XQuartz is required to enable trusted X11 forwarding on a Mac.

 ## Connecting with ThinLinc